AI Use Cases/Manufacturing

 Is our Sales data kept secure during this process?

 Yes.
 Data remains encrypted in transit and at rest within your secure environment.
-For Manufacturing clients subject to ITAR export controls or customer-specific data agreements, we support air-gapped deployments and role-based access controls that enforce your compliance requirements.
-Deal desk pricing recommendations are generated on-premise or in your private cloud instance, ensuring sensitive pricing and capacity information never leaves your network.
+We scope data residency, network isolation, and role-based access controls to your compliance team's specifications - whether that means a private cloud instance or an on-premise deployment.
+Deal desk pricing recommendations are generated inside that environment, so sensitive pricing and capacity information never leaves your network.

 What is the timeframe to deploy AI deal desk pricing?

-Deployment typically takes 10-14 weeks from contract to go-live.
-Weeks 1-3 focus on data mapping - connecting your ERP, MES, and SCADA systems, validating data quality, and defining your routing and BOM logic.
-Weeks 4-8 involve model training on 12-24 months of historical quote and production data, then testing recommendations against actual outcomes.
-Weeks 9-14 cover CRM integration, sales team training, and phased rollout to your deal desk.
-Most Manufacturing clients see measurable results - faster quotes, improved margin - within 60 days of go-live as the system begins learning your production patterns.
+Plan for a working system inside the first 100 days, using the C.O.R.E.
+Method (Capture, Orchestrate, Run, Expand).
+Weeks 1-3 are the audit - connecting your ERP, MES, and SCADA systems, validating data quality, and defining your routing and BOM logic.
+Weeks 4-10 are the build - training the model on 12-24 months of historical quote and production data, then testing recommendations against actual outcomes.
+Weeks 11-14 are deployment - CRM integration, sales team training, and phased rollout to your deal desk.
+A rollout like this is scoped to show measurable results - faster quotes, improved margin - within 60 days of go-live as the system begins learning your production patterns.

 How can AI optimize deal desk pricing for Manufacturing companies?